Owllark/CI-CD-system/deploy/README.txt

 If you want to install dependencies automatically, for Debian system you can run "make install_dependecies_debian"

+Automatic installation includes the following steps: running Terraform configuration, preinstall actions such as creating an ingress controller, issuers, providing parameters and secrets in the required locations,and deploying Jenkins, ELK, and ArgoCD

 SECRETS:

 Before commencing the automatic installation, you should provide necessary secrets.